 You can use a crockpot instead of a Dutch oven.

-Self-basting Dutch oven style leaves you a rich and thick dish with all the nutrients still in the food because they has not evaporated – away!
+Self-basting Dutch oven style leaves you with a rich and thick dish with all the nutrients still in the food because they have not evaporated – away!

-Learn more about the difference between Crockpots and Dutch ovens – here
+Learn more about the difference between two great one-pot cookers Crockpots and Dutch ovens.

 What Can I Use if I Don’t Have a Dutch Oven?